 - The biggest nightmare?
 The Washrooms.
 Just for this one, I hope Bhutanese authorities are reading this post.
 One of the living nightmare come true is the restroom facility at the monastery.
 Looking at the state of the washroom, my pee retracted way up to my esophagus; unbelievably unhygienic and dirty!!
 Using it is not a choice; with the amount of water one glugs on the way up, one has to.

-- For smokers: I am not a smoker, but two other smoker friends have told me recently, that they did not go all the way up as they were struggling with the trek.
+- For smokers: I am not a smoker, but my two other friends who are smokers, have told me recently, that they did not go all the way up as they struggled with the trek.
 It was difficult for them to breathe with ease.

-- Taxi: In case you have a taxi waiting for you, sensible thing to do would be take their phone number and communicate your whereabouts as you descend.
+- Taxi: In case you have a taxi waiting for you, take their phone number.
+It’ll help you communicate your whereabouts as you descend.
 In case, you don’t how to get a phone-number in Bhutan, I am assuming you missed reading this post.

-The fact that I managed the trek without any difficulty called for celebration, and I did so with a drink I don’t like one bit (that would be beer, but I LOVED this one), but the entire of Bhutan can’t stop raving about it; Druk 11000.
-(Though, another friend insists that it is Takin which is way better than Druk 11000 for celebration like this.)
+The fact that I managed the trek without any difficulty called for a celebration.
+And celebrate I did, with a drink I don’t like one bit (beer; but I LOVED this one), but the entire of Bhutan can’t stop raving about it.
+Druk 11000 is the name of the beer.
+(Though, another friend insists that it is Takin (the red wine) which is way better than Druk 11000 for celebration like this.)